 A recent study of blue-blocking glasses for bipolar patients had very positive results.
 The study used two groups of patients, one group wearing blue-blocking glasses from 6 pm to 8 am for seven days, while the other group wore clear lenses.
 After seven days, the group wearing blue-blocking glasses had a drop in the Young Mania Rating Scale of 14.1 compared to the placebo group, which had a drop of 1.7.[ref]
 Simple, inexpensive, and effective – blocking blue light in the evenings had a significant impact after only a week.

 Let me wrap this up by pointing out some things that may seem obvious now:

 - We are a society that is chronically somewhat stressed.

 - Most of us spend the majority of our day inside with low amounts of light (compared to sunlight).

-- We are constantly telling our body that it is morning instead of night by our use of electronic devices with blue light hitting our eyes at night.
+- We are constantly telling our bodies that it is morning instead of night through our use of electronic devices, with blue light hitting our eyes at night.

-- All of this is having a deleterious effect on our circadian rhythm.
+- All of this has a deleterious effect on our circadian rhythm.